So, you’ve decided to open up a bike rental shop, or you’re at least thinking about it - awesome!

 What would be better than cycling with someone local who shows you all the cool new places you would have otherwise missed?
 Bike tours are a great way to spend a holiday for the whole family, so why wouldn’t you use your local expertise and take advantage of it?

 Guided tours can either be additional sales or the main business.
 Nevertheless, offering guided tours in addition to bike rentals is an excellent added value to the overall customer experience.

 Bike trekking is fastly growing its popularity among environmentally-conscious travelers.
 The idea is to offer well-productized and pre-planned trips from one place to another, including bikes and accommodation, luggage transportation, and food as additional services.
 Bike trekking trips are kind of like long tours with or without a guide.
 In addition to round trips, it is common to have one-way trips in the offering as well which puts more pressure on the logistics aspect of the business.

 A trending business model within the ski and outdoor resorts that are eager to offer experiences year-round, and thus, reach a wider audience.
 The business can include selling entrance or lift tickets.
 If your location allows, downhill bicycling is growing its popularity fast, making bike parks high-potential businesses either on their own or in addition to ski rentals.

 Demo bike rentals

 Manufacturers and bike retailers probably know that nothing beats a test drive as a sales closing method.
 Usually, the possibility to test a bike before the purchase is offered for free, so it’s not really a business itself.
-However, as consumer behavior is shifting towards buying an access instead of an ownership, launching a business unit around rentals or subscriptions is a potential move for manufacturers and retailers.
+However, as consumer behaviors are shifting towards buying access instead of ownership, launching a business unit around rentals or subscriptions is a potential move for manufacturers and retailers.